 - you want to be able to compare the expression profiles directly with another microarray data set of the same array platform, or

-Lastly, one point from a bioinformatician’s viewpoint that you might want to consider: if you will have a researcher in your team use the data to learn bioinformatics, just remember that RNA-seq data analysis is definitely a more useful skill in modern (and future!) labs than microarray analysis.
+Finally, one point from a bioinformatician’s viewpoint that you might want to consider: if you have a researcher in your team who will use the data to learn bioinformatics, just remember that RNA-seq data analysis is definitely a more useful skill in modern (and future!) labs than microarray analysis.

 The lists above should help you make the RNA-seq vs. microarray decision.
-However, it always pays to have a discussion with a bioinformatician or measurement provider to select the platform which optimally matches your biological material, research question and budget.
+However, it always pays to have a discussion with a bioinformatician or measurement provider in order to select the platform that best matches your biological material, research questions and budget.